dibope/workflowtrigger_bot/README.md

 #### Creating Personal access token
 1) Expiration : no expiration

-2) Repository access : all repositories
+2) Repository access : all repositories (or the repo u want)

 3) Permissions : Actions (read and write); Workflow(read and write)